schlosrat/token-health/README.md

 - Tokens announce the following results in chat
 	- When they are damaged or healed, with optionally different messages if the amount is trivial
 	- If they're uneffected by damage/healing
-	- If they've fallen unconscious (based on user configurable health threashold for unconsciousness)
+	- If they've fallen unconscious (based on user configurable health threshold for unconsciousness)
-	- If they die due to the damage applied (based on user configurable health threashold for death)
+	- If they die due to the damage applied (based on user configurable health threshold for death)
-	- If damage is being applied to them and they're already dead
+	- If damage is being applied to them but they were already dead
 - Token chat messages default to language localizations, but each case may be overridden via module settings so they'll say what you want them to say

 ### AGE System Specific Features